thorenscientific/documentation/docs/solutions/reference-designs/ad-gmsl522-sl/software-guide/index.rst

-The Jetson has many different possible I2C busses and therefore it is important to know which I2C bus connects to where on AD-GMSL522-SL board.
-For more specifics about the I2C busses on AD-GMSL522-SL board, refer to :ref:`ad-gmsl522-sl hardware`.
+The Jetson has many different possible I2C busses and therefore it is important to know which I2C bus connects to where on the AD-GMSL522-SL Board.
+For more specifics about the I2C busses on the AD-GMSL522-SL Board, refer to :ref:`ad-gmsl522-sl hardware`.

 First Time Setup / Getting Started
 ----------------------------------